 Choosing A Shade: "Ask your stylist for a soft, sheer pastel that will fade to a beautiful ice blonde with wear," Reid advises.

 Maintenance Level: High.
 Pastel tones tend to fade very quickly.
-Extend the longevity by investing in purple shampoo and conditioner, which will cut any brassiness and fortify the purple tones for as long as possible.
+Extend the longevity by investing in purple shampoo and conditioner, cutting any brassiness, and fortifying the purple tones for as long as possible.

 Goes Great With: Cool or pink undertones.
 Reid notes that purple tends to make golden complexions look very yellow.